wohaco/despace/venus.md

 Future/proposed missions:

    1. [EnVision](envision.md) (…).
-Representing about 10 % of the Venus surface, tesserae may represent the oldest terrain on Venus.
+Representing about 10 % of the Venus surface, tessera may represent the oldest terrain on Venus.
 The processes which have shaped them are unknown.
 They have never been visited by any lander, so their composition is unknown.
 They might be either felsic (formed in a water‑rich environment) or mafic rock types.
 Detailed morphology & their tectonic features, coupled with characterisation of surface emissivity & subsurface features, will provide an extensive investigation of these regions.